 The next thing to consider is the length of your study.
 People have shorter attention spans than ever before.
 The most attractive small group studies are typically around 4-6 weeks long.
 This doesn’t mean you can’t do a longer study, but you should definitely make sure that at least one to two times a year (the Fall and the New Year) you’re offering shorter studies to get new people connected into groups.

-Lastly, you want to make sure the curriculum is put together well and fits within the culture of your church.
+Lastly, you want to make sure the small group resources are put together well and fits within the culture of your church.
 See 4 Lenses For Selecting Curriculum for more on this.

 Below is a list of 11 Sources for Small Group Bible Studies.
 They’re not the only sources, but I wanted to share some options that are really focused on a simple menu of various small group studies (in no particular order or ranking)…